r-barnes/spi_location/README.md

    from the coast until it fails to find an improvement a certain number of times.
 10. The points now represent an estimate of the SPI.
-The point farthest from the coast is the best estimate.
+The point farthest from the coast is the best estimate (points _very_ far from the coast, approximately 16,000km indicate the farthest you can be from the coastline while not being constrained to be within Antarctica - these result from the optimization procedure ignoring whether or not a point is constrained by the coastline).
 11. The circle of inaccessibility is calculated by asking for the nearest coastal point to each SPI and then returning all points within a 30km annulus whose inner boundary is at that distance.
-The three innermost points represent the circle of inaccessibility.
+The three innermost points at distinct locations represent the circle of inaccessibility.
 12. All the points are sorted by distance and written to CSV.